Naval Station Rota: Overview

 Naval Station Rota is home to an airfield and a seaport; the airfield has often caused the base to be misidentified as "Naval Air Station Rota".
-The base is the headquarters for Commander, US Naval Activities Spain (COMNAVACTSPAIN), as well as a primary gateway for Air Mobility Command flights into Europe.
+The base is the headquarters for Commander, U.S. Naval Activities Spain (COMNAVACTSPAIN), as well as a primary gateway for Air Mobility Command flights into Europe.

 Naval Station Rota is strategically located near the Strait of Gibraltar and at the halfway point between the United States and Southwest Asia.
 Because of this ideal location, the base is able to provide invaluable support to both US Sixth Fleet units in the Mediterranean and to USAF Air Mobility Command units transiting to Germany and Southwest Asia.
 The Base and its tenant commands are located within the boundaries of the 6100 acre Spanish "Base Naval de Rota".
 Under the guidance of the Agreement for Defense Cooperation, the US and Spanish navies work together and share many facilities.
 The US Navy has the responsibility for maintaining the station's infrastructure, including a 670 acre airfield, three active piers, 426 facilities and 806 family housing units.

 From Naval Station Rota Spain, the VLF-transmitter Guardamar, which uses Torreta de Guardamar, the tallest man-made structure in the European Union as antenna, is telecontroled.
 Pest management is performed by a combination of Navy personnel, and local contractors who must be licensed by the host country (Spain).